Where to find a ressourcerie in France? The ultimate guide to solidarity reuse

 The article in a nutshell

-Are you looking for a place where you can give a second life to your objects while supporting a social economy?
-Recycleries and ressourceries are key players in the French social economy .
+Are you looking for a place to give your objects a second life, while supporting a social and solidarity-based economy? ** ressourceries and recycleries** are key players in the réemploi solidarity movement in France.
 But where can you find them?
 What kind of objects can you buy or drop off?
 How do they work?

 Summary